 You might need to hire an editor, beta readers, book cover designer and a professional to format your book.
-Or maybe even purchase a writing software like Scrivener designed specifically for authors (available on both Mac and Windows) or ProWritingAid (a spelling, grammar and style checker).
+Or maybe even purchase a writing software like Scrivener designed specifically for authors (available on both Mac and Windows).
+There are spelling, grammar and style checkers too like Grammarly and ProWritingAid.
 And all of them require some investment.

 You might price your books higher if it has a custom book cover, compared to a premade book cover.
 Or you might not consider this as a factor since it is a necessary investment.

 Whether you deem this money spent as expenses or investment, do ensure that you’re compensated fairly for the book you’ve created.

 You can also decide the price based on how long your book is.

 A 70,000-word novel would definitely be priced higher than a 20,000-word novella.